Blendify/blender-manual/blender_docs/manual/modeling/meshes/properties/vertex_groups/vertex_weights.rst

    Locked Vertex Weights panel.

-Whenever a Weight Group is locked, all data changing tools get disabled:
+Whenever a weight group is locked, all data changing tools get disabled:

-- Normalize the vertex Weights.
+- Normalize the vertex weights.
-- Copy the Vertex weights.
+- Copy the vertex weights.
-- Change the Weight of the active vertices.
+- Change the weight of the active vertices.
 - Paste to selected vertices.

 .. tip:: The filter setting is respected

-   If you have for example all deform weight groups unlocked and all other vertex groups locked, then you can safely select *Deform* from the Filter row and use all available tools from the Weight table again.
+   If you have for example all deform weight groups unlocked and all other vertex groups locked, then you can safely select *Deform* from the Filter row and use all available tools from the Weight Table again.